 Unfortunately we can only provide general advice regarding the products we compare.
 Using a credit card for purchases could mean that you’re charged interest, so it just depends on your daughter’s spending style and her ability to make her repayments.
 Generally, when choosing ‘credit’ with a debit card means that the purchase has purchase protection and a zero liability policy.
 It adds a level of security to your purchases, but this feature is not available with all debit cards in the market.
 It advisable to check with Citibank to see if this feature is included.

 There are no fees for the following: Card Issue, Account Open, Initial Load, Reload, Transfer between Currencies (because this account only holds AUD), Purchase Transaction, Cross Currency Conversion Fee, Card Replacement, Emergency Cash Advance (because it’s not a credit card), Transfer to Transaction Account, and Card Closure.
 If you withdraw money out of a Citibank branded ATM in Germany you won’t be charged a fee for going so.
 Otherwise a foreign ATM fee will most likely be charged.
 Unfortunately Citibank Australia doesn’t have any sister banks internationally.
 It’s also not possible to deposit Euros into this account.
 Once you’ve returned to Australia and there are still left over funds in your account, you can transfer it back into your normal Australian transaction account, or withdraw the funds from an Citibank ATM.
-If you’d like more information regarding how this account works, please get in touch with us on 1300 FINDER.

 You’ll need to supply information about yourself including your Driver’s Licence number, place of birth, address, contact details, tax file number (you don’t have to provide this but tax will be deducted at the highest marginal rate if you don’t), and also details about your job.
 You must provide two forms of identification that will prove that you are identified in Australia.
 One of these items has to be a form of photo identification.
 Once your application is completed you’ll receive your card and PIN within 5 – 7 business days.